20 Dec Sunken Eyes – Causes and Options

 Certain medical conditions can also contribute to sunken eyes.
 For example, dehydration, allergies, and sinus infections can cause the skin around your eyes to appear sunken or dark.
 In some cases, sunken eyes may be a sign of an underlying health issue, such as thyroid problems or nutritional deficiencies.

 Finally, lifestyle factors can play a role in their development.
 Lack of sleep, smoking, and excessive alcohol consumption can all contribute to the appearance of hollow or sunken eyes.
-Sun damage can also break down collagen and elastin in the skin, leading to premature ageing and the formation of sunken eyes.
+Sun damage can also break down collagen and elastin in the skin, causing premature ageing and the formation of sunken eyes.

 Download the Blepharoplasty Guide